adonisjs/v5-docs/content/guides/views/debugging.md

 ## The `@debugger` tag

-The `@debugger` tag drops a debugger break point inside the compiled Javascript code and you can debug the output function using the standard [Node.js debugging methods](https://nodejs.org/api/debugger.html)
+The `@debugger` tag drops a debugger break point inside the compiled JavaScript code and you can debug the output function using the standard [Node.js debugging methods](https://nodejs.org/api/debugger.html)

 Just drop the `@debugger` in the position where you want the debugger to pause.